rautsrijana/Quantum_Computing/README.md

 This is the project, where we apply our knowledge and skills in quantum computing to explore Shor's algorithm.

 The project involve a team of 7 members, with the aim of promoting and encouraging teamwork.
+The code is in master branch.

 # Shor's algorithm